 1942-1948 ELLERY QUEEN

-Queen fan's heart misses a beat
+Queen fan's heart skip a beat

-whenever our sleuth enters the fictional city of Wrightsville, most common small town in America with a distinct seamy side.
+or at least get excited whenever our sleuth enters the fictional city of Wrightsville, most common small town in America with a distinct seamy side.
 All Wrightsville-murders are well written as more attention is given to character development and humor.
 The way some Wrightsville stories interlink only adds to the fun, readers almost experience a feeling of homecoming.
 This is the era wherein Ellery Queen experiments with minimalism as his work is stripped down to its most fundamental features.
 A Hercules labour seldom seen, certainly in the field of detective literature.

 The Four of Hearts (1938), Calamity Town (1942) and The Murderer is a Fox (1945) all have common grounds.
 Three times we are confronted with poisonings, each time it is hard to figure out how the crime took place.
 Furthermore in Wrightsville Ellery get invariably seperated from the New York Police Departement and thus his normal modus operandi.
 He has to rely on his reputation as sleuth to give him access to any police investigations.
 The more fallible side to Ellery is especially emphasized.
 Nowhere else is the limitation of reason better shown than in Ten Days Wonder (1948).
 Ellery went through the turmoil of extreme selfdoubt almost giving up on being a detective.